-What Seminary May NOT Teach about Leading and Managing a Church, but You Need to Know When You Plant.
+What Seminary May NOT Teach about Leading and Managing a Church, but you Need to Know as a Planter and Pastor.

-• Outline:
+- Outline:

 - Perspectives on church leadership complexity

 - > People ministry and management ministry

 - Leading a healthy church

 - Managing a healthy church

-- Alternative business management pathways
+- Church plant launch/management pathways

-Dilemma: Churches must excel at many essential functions, but the pastor can't and shouldn't focus on and excel at all tasks.
+Dilemma: Churches must perform many essential functions, but the pastor can't and shouldn't focus on and excel at all tasks.
 How can you survive and thrive with this challenge?
 MY LIFETIME PERSPECTIVE: Blend of ministry and business leadership and management